francisnazareth/find-the-best-karak/README.md

        The JavaScript file will contain the logic for fetching the clues from the clues.json and present it on the html.

    </details>
+   &nbsp;

-2.If everything goes well, GitHub Copilot will generate the necessary files in the "src" folder.
+2. If everything goes well, GitHub Copilot will generate the necessary files in the "src" folder.
 Review the generated files and "Accept" the changes if they meet your requirements.
 If the generated content is not satisfactory, press "Discard" and refine your prompt to improve the results.

    ![Create Workspace](./Assets/image-6.png)